PatrickRainer/dotnet-Dev-Template/README.md

 - **Test Projects**:
     - `MyDevTemplate.Domain.Tests`: Unit tests for the domain layer.
     - `MyDevTemplate.Api.IntegrationTests`: Integration tests for the API layer using `WebApplicationFactory`.
+    - `MyDevTemplate.Blazor.Server.Tests`: Integration tests for the Blazor Server project using `bUnit` and `Moq`.

 ## Requirements